7 Common Symptoms of a Bad Alternator

 A bad alternator wire or corroded battery terminal can prevent the current from flowing properly.
 Use a multimeter and set it to the ohm setting.
 Check the ohms from the wire from the alternator 12-volt terminal to the battery.

 Resistance should be less than 0.5 ohms.
 Anything greater means there is high resistance.
 If you get a zero reading, there is an opening in the wire.
-Sometimes there is a fusible link between the alternator wires and battery.
+Sometimes, there is a fusible link between the alternator wires and the battery.
 Check the fusible link and make sure it is not blown.
 If the fusible link is not blown, check the condition of the wire.

 Check alternator bearings